run-ai/docs/docs/Administrator/Cluster-Setup/cluster-prerequisites.md

     *   At least 20GB of Disk space

-*   __Shared data volume:__ Run:AI, via Kubernetes, abstracts away the machine on which a container is running:
+*   __Shared data volume:__ Run:AI uses Kubernetes to abstract away the machine on which a container is running:

-    * For Researcher containers to run anywhere, they need to be able to access data from any machine in a uniform way in order to access training data and code as well as save checkpoints, weights and other machine-learning related artifacts.
+    * Researcher containers: The Researcher's containers need to be able to access data from any machine in a uniform way, so as to access training data and code as well as save checkpoints, weights, and other machine-learning related artifacts.
     * The Run:AI system needs to save data on a storage device that is not dependent on a specific node.

     Typically, this is achieved via Network File Storage (NFS) or Network-attached storage (NAS).
 NFS is usually the preferred method for Researchers which may require multi-read/write capabilities.